Who this guide is for

 Settings → Network and internet → VPN → [your VPN] → Lock icon (always-on + kill switch)

-Enable kill switch if you use a VPN.
+Enable the kill switch if you use a VPN.
+But do not treat a VPN as a required GrapheneOS setting.

 Apps that fit well with a hardened GrapheneOS setup: